Working With OIPS in Fall 2022

-If you decide to visit the OIPS office during our normal operating hours, we encourage you to take the daily COVID Health Check and review the OIPS Vaccine and Quarantine page, which includes helpful information on George Mason University’s vaccine and quarantine requirements and links to Student Health Services information.
+If you decide to visit the OIPS office during our normal operating hours, we encourage you to take the daily COVID Health Check and review the OIPS Vaccine and Testing page, which includes helpful information on George Mason University’s vaccine and quarantine requirements and links to Student Health Services information.

 What Can I Do Online?: